ManuelBCabral/ParserProject/README.md

 - python or python3 -m venv venv
 - source venv/bin/activate (on mac) or venv\Scripts\activate (on windows) // Activates virtual enviorement
-- pip(/3) install -r requirements.txt // or maually install the antlr4 runtime on windows
+- pip(/3) install -r requirements.txt // or maually install the antlr4 runtime on windows / mac

 To compile your antlr parser and lexer you must run